cheatham1/SoftwareBook/take_a_look_at_the_data.md

     log_y    : bool  - if True is set as the bool the main depiction will be drawn in logarithmic scale y_margin : float - sets the fraction of whitespace above the largest contribution in the plot.
 Default value is 0.1.

+**If your session goes to sleep and requires the atlas password, it is 'atlas'.**

 ## Definition of Paintables and Depictions